-In the previous article – Self Expediency is Key to Success – I talked about self expediency as a mindset.
+In the previous article – Sales Self Expediency – I talked about self expediency as a mindset.
 It’s a belief that if you don’t perform now you will fail.
 It’s a belief in the numbers and work ethic.
 You know that without this activity you won’t hit your goals.
 If you don’t hit your goals you won’t accomplish the things that your career can offer and you desire.

 This absolutely applies to time management.
 You need to come to the realization that this action is imperative to get your sales production to the “next level”.
 Without time management you will fail.
 It needs to be a priority and you need to act on it now.

 The last organization that I worked for had over sixty sales people in our office alone.
 As large as this group was the “eighty-twenty” rule was alive and well.
 Studying the twenty percent that performed eighty percent of all sales I did make a discovery.

 The common man is not concerned about the passage of time, the man of talent is driven by it. – Shoppenhauer

 One salesman in particular stood out above the rest.
 I would watch him come in before everyone else and leave after everyone else always working on clerical items during these hours.
 He did not waiver from his schedule and goals set for the day.
 Overhearing one of his calls… He was telling an existing customer that he would get back with him in an hour or so.
 The customer was trying to make an additional purchase.
 I thought, “What’s he doing?
 What could take precedence over making a sale with an existing customer?”
 Then I saw him pick up the phone and start cold calling off a list he had put together the night before.